pure-data/pure-data/doc/1.manual/index.md

 one, hit "use multiple devices" and you'll be allowed up to 4 in and 4 out.
 Each audio device is 2 channels by default, but you may specify more if your hardware supports it.
-Other parameters may be tweaked using the command line; see under [preferences and startup options].
+Other parameters may be tweaked using the command line; see under [Preferences and Startup Options].

 #### MIDI {-}

-[The "channel message" midi objects in Pd such as notein or pgmout will take channels 1-16 to mean the first open MIDI port, 17-32 the second one, and so on.
+The "channel message" midi objects in Pd such as notein or pgmout will take channels 1-16 to mean the first open MIDI port, 17-32 the second one, and so on.
-The midiin, sysexin, midiout objects give you a separate inlet to specify which of the open MIDI port numbers you want.]{}
+The midiin, sysexin, midiout objects give you a separate inlet to specify which of the open MIDI port numbers you want.

 System exclusive MIDI message input and output are theoretically supported but does not work uniformly across all operating systems..